javascript-tutorial/en.javascript.info/1-js/07-object-inheritance/05-native-prototypes/article.md

 # Native prototypes

-The `"prototype"` property is widely used by the core of Javascript itself.
+The `"prototype"` property is widely used by the core of JavaScript itself.
 All built-in constructor functions use it.

 We'll see how it is for plain objects first, and then for more complex ones.